Sibiu Travel Guide: Top Things to Do & Places to Visit

 Similar to Brasov, numerous traders and craftsmen settled here.
 Due to its location at the crossing point into Wallachia via Olt River valley, it quickly turned into an important trading centre.

-So for a long time the city had a clear reputation as a major political, economic and cultural center in the region.
+So for a long time, the city had a clear reputation as a major political, economic, and cultural centre in the region.
 That's how it developed its mixed cultural heritage for which Sibiu is known all over Romania.

 From bohemian restaurants and coffee shops to the many cultural events exhibitions and shows that rival those from Bucharest or Cluj-Napoca.
 It won the cultural European capital title in 2007 when other Romanian cities were just starting to 'freshen up'.